 Add to this a very agreeable climate and superb local cuisine, a legacy of fiercely protected traditions, and you may want to stay forever.

-If you are planning a holiday in the southwest of France, here is a small taste of why the Ariege in the Midi-Pyrenees should not be missed.
+If you are planning a holiday to the Midi-Pyrenees in the southwest of France, here is a small taste of why the Ariege region should not be missed.

 Foix – The Capital of Ariege

 Chateaux de Foix – Foix Castle

 What better place to start than in the capital of the Ariege; Foix.
 You can see the main attraction of Foix long before you reach the town itself; the magnificently restored Chateaux de Foix.
 Built before the seventh-century; the fortress dominates the town from high on the hill and is the jewel in the Foix crown.